 We have also made use of Google Adwords based on our charitable status.
-This has allowed us to extend our reach even further and provided an equivalent value of £34,583 in adverts.
+This has allowed us to extend our reach even further and provided an equivalent value of $\pounds$ 34,583 in adverts.
 All venues now have a Google My Business listing, which helps with searches and rankings.

-The intranet has also provided a major focus of our work within the Sharing Our Vision team in 2022/23.
+The development of the Staff Exchange programme remains of paramount importance and the intranet has provided a major focus of this work within the Sharing Our Vision team in 2022/23.
 This provides a platform for staff, to not only gain up to date information about policies, processes and protocols, but also to engage in the development of our business.
 Staff are encouraged to use the intranet, newsletters and team meetings as the key conduits for communication.